Bacon and Eggs across America.

 Vermont scene - looking in the direction of the Connecticut River Valley. |

-I told her not to feel bad.
-I don’t cry when I ride,
+her not to feel bad.
+I don’t cry when I ride, but I often curse.
+The longest

 I also met Jack Lynch, a local rider, out one